 Mystic state is an experience of supreme reality during an altered state of consciousness.
-Its main characteristics, defined by William James, the father of the American psychology and one of the world most famous scientific explorers of ancient mysticism, are:
+Its main characteristics, defined by William James, the father of American psychology and one of the world most famous scientific explorers of ancient mysticism, are:

 1. Ineffability - it defies expression, no adequate report of its contents can be given in words.
 Its quality must be directly experienced; it cannot be imparted or transferred to others.
 No one can make clear to another who has never had a certain feeling, in what the quality or worth of it consists.
-One must have musical ears to know the value of a symphony; one must have been in love one’s self to understand a lover’s state of mind.
+One must have musical ears to know the value of a symphony; one must have been in love with one’s self to understand a lover’s state of mind.

 2. Noetic quality - Although so similar to states of feeling, mystical states seem to those who experience them to be also states of knowledge.
 They are states of insight into depths of truth unplumbed by the discursive intellect.
 They are illuminations, revelations, full of significance and importance, all inarticulate though they remain.